 Essentially, for purposes of the R&D Tax Credit, the entity that performs the research within the group is attributed the QRE, regardless of any intercompany reimbursement.
 Favorably, it also clarifies that intercompany reimbursement is not considered disqualified “funded research.”

 R&D Credit Allocation Within a Controlled Group

 Once QREs by entity within a controlled group are determined, all aspects of the R&D Tax Credit must be calculated as if the entire group were one single taxpayer.
 Once the final credit amount is established, how should the credit amount be allocated to the various members of the controlled group?
 The credit is allocated to the various members of the controlled group in proportion to the QREs for the taxable year attributable to that entity.
 That is another reason it is essential to determine to which entity the QRE should be sourced.

 For example [from IRS Notice 2013-20]: X, a controlled group consisting of three members, B, C, and D, has a $100 credit for the taxable year.
 X's total QREs for the taxable year is $1,000.
 B paid $200 of the QREs, C paid $300 of the QREs, and D paid $500 of the QREs during the taxable year.
 Based on the proportion of each member’s contribution of QREs to the controlled group’s total QREs for the taxable year, B is allocated a $20 credit, C is allocated a $30 credit, and D is allocated a $50 credit.

-With the guidance of Strike’s R&D tax experts, members of a controlled group can still take full advantage of the R&D Tax Credit to recoup a portion of their research expenditures.
+With the guidance of Strike’s R&D tax experts, members of a controlled group can still take full advantage of the R&D Tax Credit to recoup a portion of their qualified research activities.
 Reach out to a member of the Strike team if you have any questions about your company’s specific arrangements or how you can tap into the benefit of the R&D Tax Credit at either the federal or state level.